altaga/Total-Security-MATRIX/README.md

 ## Snips Setup:

-If you are noob with Snips consider follow the Snips official guide. https://docs.snips.ai/getting-started/quick-start-console
+If you are new with Snips consider following the Snips official guide. https://docs.snips.ai/getting-started/quick-start-console

-Despues de este tutorial deberias de poder ver la siguiente ventana:
+After following this tutorial, you should be able to see the following window:

 <img src="https://i.ibb.co/kSxtWsZ/Capture.png" width="400">